 A Brief History of U.S. Bank Failures

-In its short history, the U.S. has seen its share of economic panics that have resulted in runs on banks and bank collapses.
-Although the failure of Silicon Valley Bank is still very fresh in our minds, it makes sense to start at the beginning.
+In just two and a half centuries, the U.S. has seen many economic panics that have resulted in runs on banks and bank collapses.
+Although the failures of Signature and Silicon Valley Banks are still fresh in our minds, it makes sense to start at the beginning.

 The Panic of 1819

 Despite the government’s efforts to curtail the damage, many farmers lost everything.
-This crisis led to several state-charted bank failures and paved the way for Andrew Jackson to close the SBUS in 1833.
+This crisis led to several state-chartered bank failures and paved the way for Andrew Jackson to close the SBUS in 1833.

 The Panic of 1837